gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 {{< /math >}}
 are the posterior parameters for the BB model at time $t$, under a runlength of size $\ell$.

-[^def-rlp]: There is a more rigorous argument based on XXXX, but we will follow this much more simplified approach.
+[^def-rlp]: There is a more rigorous definition based on the product-partition model, but we will follow this much more simplified approach.